 We are very interested in your thoughts as we continue to develop the ACC In-House Jobline to better serve your needs.
 If you have questions about ACC In-house Jobline, please call our helpdesk at: 1-888-491-8833 Ext.
 1125 (Extension Required).

-The Staff Attorney performs highly responsible tasks for the SVP and Assistant General Counsel.
-This individual works as an individual contributor or project leader for routine assignments, applies considerable experience and advanced professional legal knowledge to assignments and performs assignments independently.
+The Staff Attorney performs highly responsible tasks for the General Counsel and Legal team.
+This individual works as an individual contributor or project leader for routine legal assignments, applies considerable experience and advanced professional legal knowledge to assignments and performs assignments independently.
 This position will work with the General Counsel and Counsel to provide legal support to all departments and functions of a large non-profit trade association, as well as its for-profit subsidiary conducting leading educational training and certification, and its related charitable foundation,

-Strong interpersonal skills, independence, creativity, judgement, initiative and work ethic.
+Strong interpersonal skills, independence, creativity, judgment, initiative and work ethic.

-Conduct legal or other research, develop and write memoranda, speeches, and articles, includes contracts with government entities, including officials and media.
+Conduct legal or other research, develop and write memoranda, speeches, and articles.

 Support member sub-groups or advisory committees and coordinate with external constituencies

-Provides legal assistance on legislative policy matters; providing advice and counsel on legal matters arising from the appearance of NRA witnesses before Congressional Hearings.
+Provides legal assistance on legislative policy matters; providing advice and counsel on legal matters.

 Draft, review and negotiate strategic partner agreements such as MOU’s, NDA’s and trial agreements that support Product Development and go-to-market efforts.

-Extensive knowledge and understanding of research, counsel and guidance on complex legal questions or inquiries.
+Ability to research, formulate counsel and provide clear guidance on complex legal questions or inquiries.

-Ability to effectively collaborate with colleagues and professional staff as well as client groups in providing legal
+Ability to effectively collaborate with colleagues and professional staff as well as internal and member groups in providing legal services.

 Must be able to maintain good rapport with all Association groups